economicAnalysis/econ-ansible/README.md

 Here we're mounting a directory from the host (i.e. Vagrant) in our container at the location `/src`.
 Remember that we mount the directory `/econdev` on our Max into Vagrant at `/econ` (this is in the Vagrantfile)

+######Docker vs. Chef
+Docker starts where Chef ends.
+The promise of Chef was that we'd be able to write cookbooks that could be shared and run anywhere.
+In reality, Chef cookbooks often only work on a specific operating system configured in a certain way.
+Docker solves this problem.
+Docker starts from a consistent start point `FROM` (i.e. the image).
+By starting from a consistent image you get reproducible results.

 ######Cheat sheet
 `-d`: daemonize (i.e. run as background process)